Blowout Car Accidents

 - Property Damage: The party responsible for the accident is also responsible to cover any damages to the other vehicles involved.

 Car accidents can be dangerous and debilitating.
 Without a solid attorney on your side, you could easily be taken advantage of by large and powerful legal teams that represent insurance companies.
-Call the South Florida car accident attorneys at The Ansara Law Firm immediately to discuss your legal options and find out if you could be compensated for any damages incurred.
+Call the Fort Lauderdale attorneys at The Ansara Law Firm immediately to discuss your legal options and find out if you could be compensated for any damages incurred.
 Check out our car accident do’s and don’ts page for more information.

-If you or a loved one were recently injured in a tire blowout car accident, call the South Florida personal injury lawyers at The Ansara Law Firm at (954) 761-4011 for a free consultation.
+If you or a loved one were recently injured in a tire blowout car accident, call the personal injury lawyers at The Ansara Law Firm at (954) 761-4011 for a free consultation.